LibraryCarpentry/lc-open-refine/_episodes/06-working-with-columns.md

 You can then drag and drop column names to re-order the columns, or remove columns completely if they are not required.

+You can rename a column by opening the drop-down menu at the top of the column that you would like to rename, and choosing 'Edit column -> Rename this column'.
+You will then be prompted to enter the new column name.

 ## Sorting data
 You can sort data in OpenRefine by clicking on the drop-down menu for the column you want to sort on, and choosing `Sort`.